junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean had to use all his brain power to tear his eyes away.
 He spoke, but the words coming out in a whisper as if he was incapable of talking any louder when the angel stood this close to him, afraid to disturb the air between them, between their lips specifically.
 "Cas, we've talked about this.
 Personal space?"
 >
-> Cas narrowed his eyes in confusion for a split second, eyes searching on the human's face. *What an annoying race with all the complicating rules.* But walking the Earth for little over a year, he did learn to pick up a thing or two on human emotions and facial expressions.
+> Cas narrowed his eyes in confusion for a split second, eyes searching the human's face. *What an annoying race with all the complicating rules.* But walking the Earth for little over a year, he did learn to pick up a thing or two on human emotions and facial expressions.
 And right now, he read "uneasy" on Dean's face, which was usually one step away from anger.
 >
 > Cas took a step back quickly.
 "My apologies."
 He lowered his eyes, a habit of showing obedience after taking orders.
 >
 > Dean threw him a quick glance, grabbed his jacket, and walked past the angel toward the bed, putting slightly more distance between them to hide the flutter in his lower stomach.
 "How did you find me?
 I thought I was flying below the angel radar."
-He gestured at his ribs to illustrate the point.
-He wouldn't ever forget the hilariously startled and confused looks on the faces of x-ray technicians and then the doctors.
+He gestured at his ribs to emphasize the point.
+He wouldn't ever forget the hilariously startled and confused looks on the faces of x-ray technicians and doctors.
 He'd find it humorous too if he wasn't the one being carved. *Just how much imprints do Castiel have to leave on him?
 First with the handprint on his shoulder, then the rib carving.
 That's a possessive son of a bitch.* He found himself thinking, then hastily amending, *Not like he owned him.* But that one, that particular thread of thought somewhat took a nosedive from unsettling to unbelievably erotic within merely a second.
 He swallowed the thought down.
 >
 > "You are."
 Cas broke him out of his thoughts, and confirmed his point.
 Though it didn't make much difference.
 "Bobby told me where you were."
 >